richjdowney/next-basket-prediction/README.md

 The input data contains sequences of customer baskets.
 The model is trained by first converting the items into embeddings.
 A representation of the basket is then generated using average pooling.
 This representation of the basket is then passed through an LSTM layer.
-A dense layer with a softmax activation then calculates the probability that each item will be found in the next basket of the customer sequence.
+A dense layer with a sigmoid activation then calculates the probability that each item will be found in the next basket of the customer sequence.
 The final output of the sequence represents the customers prediction for their next transaction.